teepeeoz/verifyviasms/README.md

 1. Based on Twilio as the SMS service.
 To use this application you need to get your own account
 2. Just because the person at the other end can supply the correct verificaton code does not imply that the person is the legitimate mobile number owner.
 Mobile numbers can be ported or SMS are visible via authorised desktop applications.
-3. The mobile number is configured for Australian mobile numbers only.
-Change the regex in the Javascript for your country and mobile number format
+3. The mobile number is configured for validating againts Australian mobile numbers only.
+Change the regex in the Javascript for your country and mobile number format to validate or alternatively remove validation
 4. The default setup of this web page asks for a passphrase to ensure only authorised users sends messages as there are costs associated with SMS sending
 5. If you have alternate authentication methods and are behind a firewall, you may consider removign the passphrase for easy of use
 6. If the daily SMS send limit is reached on this demo, then the application switches to simulation mode